tensorflow/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

-If you want to self-boot your application (start it independently from a debugger connection), you also need a microSD card with a minimum size of 512 MB and a way to write to the card from your development host
+If you want to self-boot your application (start it independently from a debugger connection), you also need a microSD card with a minimum size of 512 MB and a way to write to the card from your development host.
+Note that the card must be formatted as FAT32 with default cluster size (but less than 32 Kbytes)

 ### Connect the Board